 Canadian Mainline adjusted EBIT was \$896 million for the year ended December 31, 2015 compared with \$663 million for the year ended December 31, 2014.
 The year-over-year increase reflected higher throughput from strong oil sands production combined with strong refinery demand in the midwest market partly due to a start-up of a midwest refinery's conversion to heavy oil processing in the second quarter of 2014.
-Higher throughput in the second half of 2015 was also achieved from the expansion of the Company's mainline system completed in July 2015 and through continued efforts by the Company to optimize capacity utilization and to enhance scheduling efficiency with shippers.
+Higher throughout in the second half of 2015 was also achieved from the expansion of the Company's mainline system completed in July 2015 and through continued efforts by the Company to optimize capacity utilization and to enhance scheduling efficiency with shippers.
 Although throughput increased relative to the comparative periods in 2014, further throughput growth in 2015 was hindered by upstream plant maintenance in Alberta during the second and third quarters which impacted light volumes, and an unplanned shutdown of a midwest refinery that impacted the takeaway of heavy volumes in the third quarter.
 These negative impacts on throughput were alleviated towards the latter part of the fourth quarter of 2015.
-Other factors contributing to an increase in adjusted EBIT were higher terminalling revenues and the impact of a stronger United States dollar as the IJT Benchmark Toll and its components are set in United States dollars.
-The majority of the Company's foreign exchange risk on Canadian Mainline revenues is hedged.
-For the year ended December 31, 2015, the effective hedged rate for the translation of Canadian Mainline United States dollar transactional revenues was \$1.102, compared with \$1.016 for the corresponding 2015 period.
-In addition, Canadian Mainline fourth quarter of 2015 adjusted EBIT also reflected one month of revenues from Line 9B which was placed into service in December 2015.
+Other factors contributing to an increase in adjusted EBIT were higher terminalling revenues and the impact of a higher rate on hedges used to convert United States dollar denominated revenue.
+For the year ended December 31, 2015, the effective hedged rate for the translation of Canadian Mainline United States dollar transactional revenues was \$1.10, compared with \$1.02 for the corresponding 2014 period.
+In addition, Canadian Mainline fourth guarter of 2015 adjusted EBIT also reflected one month of revenues from Line 9B which was placed into service in December 2015.

 Partially offsetting the positive factors noted above was a lower year-over-year average Canadian Mainline IJT Residual Benchmark Toll, although this impact lessened commencing the second quarter of 2015 as effective April 1, 2015, this toll increased by US\$0.10 per barrel to US\$1.63 per barrel.
-Changes in the Canadian Mainline IJT Residual Benchmark Toll are inversely related to the Lakehead System Toll, which was higher due to the recovery of incremental costs associated with EEP's growth projects.
-Also mitigating the impact of a lower Canadian Mainline IJT Residual Benchmark Toll were new surcharges related to system expansions, including a surcharge for the Edmonton to Hardisty Expansion pipeline completed in April 2015.
+Also mitigating the impact of a lower Canadian Mainline IJT Residual Benchmark Toll were new surcharges for certain system expansions as noted above.
 Other factors which negatively impacted adjusted EBIT were higher power costs associated with higher throughput and higher depreciation expense due to an increased asset base.